masc3d/btrfs-sxbackup/README.rst

 Cron
 ----

-Cronhob performing a local and remote pull backup job
+Cronhob performing a local and remote pull backup job with source and destination housekeeping

 .. code ::